cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 Note that the list of namespaces will vary depending on the apps you install -- some apps provide Commands in namespaces of their own.

-If your workstation has port 1234 already in use, you can adjust the CyREST port in two ways:
+If your workstation has port 1234 already in use, you can specify a different CyREST port in two ways:

-* Use the **Edit → Preferences** menu to alter the *rest.port* property to specify a different port (e.g., 8888)
+* Use the **Edit → Preferences** menu to alter the *rest.port* property to select a different port (e.g., 8888)
 * Specify the port on the Cytoscape command line via the *R* parameter:

      cytoscape.bat -R 8888 (for Windows)

      ./cytoscape.sh -R 8888 (for Mac or Linux)

 You can test the new port by using your browser to surf to http://localhost:8888/v1/